 As part of a constructivist research framework, we acknowledge our subjectivities as researchers.
-One of us live in the US; three of us do not.
-Two of us are Holocaust educators; two are not.
-Culturally and professionally, these emic and etic perspectives interacted when analysing the material.
-To manage this interpretive diversity, we analysed the data using the Consensual Qualitative Research method (Hill, et al., 2005), which involves each researcher scrutinizing the interviews separately to develop a holistic understanding of each, then comparing our understandings of each interview to identify shared themes and narrative structures.
-We analysed the educators' narratives for underlying social assumptions and decoded them through the lens of critical discourse theory and cultural analysis.
-Inevitably, this analysis reflects our own interpretive lens, and is but one possible way of interpreting these narratives.
+One of us lives in the United States and three of us do not.
+Two of us are Holocaust educators and two are not.
+Culturally and professionally, these emic and etic perspectives interacted when analyzing the material.
+To manage this interpretive diversity, the data was analyzed using the Consensual Qualitative Research method (Hill, et al., 2005), which involves each researcher scrutinizing the interviews separately to develop a comprehensive understanding of each interview, followed by a comparison of the researchers’ understandings of the interviews to identify shared themes and narrative structures.
+The educators’ narratives were analyzed for underlying social assumptions and decoded using critical discourse theory and cultural analysis.
+Inevitably, this analysis reflects our own interpretive perspective, and is but one possible way of interpreting these narratives.

 Findings

-An in-depth analysis of the interviews elicited five shared themes.
-We present them in the order of a typical process a teacher may undergo, from personally connecting to the subject of the Holocaust (theme 1), to setting goals for TLH (theme 2, with two sub-themes), to drawing students in by evoking their marginalized status (theme 3) to transmitting the material (theme 4, with two sub-themes), and finally, evaluating the success of their endeavours (theme 5).
+An in-depth analysis of the interviews identified five shared themes.
+They are presented here in the order mirroring a typical process a teacher might undergo, from personally connecting to the subject of the Holocaust (theme 1), to setting goals for TLH (theme 2, with two sub-themes), to drawing students in by appealing to their marginalized status (theme 3), to transmitting the material (theme 4, with two sub-themes), and finally, to evaluating the success of their endeavors (theme 5).

-Connecting to the Holocaust: “I started to see parallels between my life and that of survivors”
+1. Personally Connecting to the Holocaust: “I started to see parallels between my life and those of survivors.”

-Before making the Holocaust relevant to their students, educators had to make it relevant for themselves.
-Half the teachers in the present study had no personal links to the Holocaust, often encountering the topic late in their lives.
-15 of the teachers connected to the topic by identifying parallels between their own experiences and those of the Jews during the Holocaust.
-Connecting to the vulnerability of being a persecuted minority member and a victim of prejudice generated passion and commitment toward the topic.
-Mateo, who escaped as a small child from Cuba, leaving his mother behind, offers an example:
+Before they could make the Holocaust relevant to their students, educators had to make it relevant for themselves.
+Half the teachers in the present study had no personal links to the Holocaust, often encountering the topic only late in their lives.
+Fifteen of the teachers related to the topic by identifying parallels between their own experiences and those of the Jews during the Holocaust.
+Being able to relate to the vulnerability of a persecuted minority member and a victim of prejudice generated passion and commitment toward the topic.
+Mateo, who escaped from Cuba as a small child, leaving his mother behind, offered an example:

 As I got older, I started to see the parallels between my life and the small, please forgive me, very small parallels between my life and our story and that of survivors and of the Jewish experience… On my left arm are scars left from when we arrived in this country.
 The vaccination shots.
 OK?
 When I first arrived.
-You can tell another Cuban by what we call ‘La vacuna,’ the vaccination and so forth.
-And it's faded over the years but it's still there.
-And when I go to my students, I show it to my students, I would never draw this comparison; but it's almost like you were a survivor of Auschwitz, the numbers.
+You can tell another Cuban by what we call La vacuna, the vaccination and so forth.
+And it’s faded over the years but it’s still there.
+And when I go to my students, I show it to my students, I would never draw this comparison; but it’s almost like you were a survivor of Auschwitz, the numbers.

-Note the internal dialectic between Mateo's desire to identify with Holocaust survivors through his own experience (using such words as 'parallels' and 'comparisons'), and his wish to preserve the unique status of the Holocaust leading to discomfort with using his own story ("small, please forgive me, very small parallels" "I would never draw this comparison").
-Ultimately, the desire to identify prevails: "it's almost like you were a survivor of Auschwitz."
+Note the internal dialectic between Mateo’s desire to identify with Holocaust survivors through his own experience, using such words as “parallels” and “comparisons,” and his wish to preserve the unique status of the Holocaust, leading to discomfort with using his own story (“small, please forgive me, very small parallels;” “I would never draw this comparison”).
+Ultimately, the desire to identify prevails: “…it’s almost like you were a survivor of Auschwitz.”

-Alvina, a black teacher, said that she experienced prejudice all her life.
-Her recurring experiences became a way of connecting with Holocaust victims:
+Alvina, a black teacher, related that she had experienced prejudice all her life.
+Her recurring experiences had become a way of connecting with Holocaust victims: